Ice Berg Lake (Mt Whitney) on skis

-Due to the huge amount of snow and a recent rock fall, the road towards Whitney portal was closed at about 6500ft.
-But thanks to the great snow conditions we could start skinning directly from that point at around 9am.
+Due to huge amount of snow and a recent rock fall, the road towards Whitney portal was closed at about 6500ft.
+But thanks to the great snow conditions we were able to start skinning directly from that point at around 9am.
 Even down at ~7000ft there was some powder in the northern aspects - makes appetite for what comes higher up.

 The directions were easy to find following the mountaineers route.
 The only little difficulty we faced were some wind snow slabs above Upper Boy Scout Lake btw.
 11400-11600ft, which we wanted to avoid.
 So we decided to climb over the little rocky ridge instead of crossing this cushion.
 Approaching the last slope to get to Iceberg Lake we booted up the first snowy couloir, which ended up being a very nice downhill skiing option at an angle of about 42°.
 However, as we were told later, the second and third couloirs are usually the standard route.

 Unfortunately the sunny and warm conditions forced us to turn around before reaching the summit.
 But just being in this impressive „amphitheater“ on the foot of Mt Whitney, Keeler Needle and friends was wonderful.